MateSteinforth/SparkAR-VAT/README.md

 set compression to 'none' for all imported textures

+set Sampling/Filtering to 'none' for all imported textures

 make a new material with the shader and populate the outputs

 assign it to the exported mesh from the output directory